Travel Guide: Safety in Juarez and El Paso [2023]

-· Everything you need to know about safety in Ciudad Juárez and El Paso plus the best things to do and the best ways to get around ·
+· Everything you need to know about safety in Ciudad Juárez plus the best things to do in 2023 ·

 Date

 Ciudad Juarez, one of the biggest cities in Mexico, is a really cool place with a culture that is very distinct from the rest of Mexico.
-We’ve never been anywhere else in Mexico that is very similar to Juarez, and we really enjoyed it there.
+Living in Mexico, we’ve never been anywhere else in the country that is very similar to Juarez, and we really enjoy it there.

 You can watch our whole experience in El Paso & Juarez on our YouTube Channel!